 - Make predictions about what’s likely going to happen in the video;

-- Identify correct steps in the procedure;
+- Identify correct or incorrect steps in the procedure;

 - Point out common misconceptions or errors.